 Foot reflexology and foot massage are not the same.
-This article provides reflexology information to distinguish between these two techniques.
+This article offers reflexology information to distinguish between these two techniques.

 Massage manipulates soft tissue (muscles, tendons, ligament, and fascia).
 Reflexology applies pressure to specific reflex zones to affect your entire body.